BSTEM Students Without Fuller Liberal Arts/Humanities’ Roots Thrive Less

 Education Should Not be Reduced to Trend-Sensitive Skills Training

-Current distinctions between STEM (science technology, engineering & mathematics) and both the “liberal arts” and humanities are affective in educational policy and practice decisions of late.
+Firstly. current distinctions between STEM (science technology, engineering & mathematics) and both the “liberal arts” and humanities are effective in educational policy and practice decisions of late.
 I placed the “liberal arts” in quotes because the current dichotomy with STEM is an artifact of the historically recent severing of the STEM disciplines from the classical liberal arts.
-The Liberal Arts were, in one historical framing of education, a unity with discernable aspects or areas, before being seemingly combined and divided into the Trivium and the Quadrivium in Latin.
+The Liberal Arts were, in one coherent historical framing of education, a unity with discernable aspects or areas, before being seemingly combined and divided into the Trivium and the Quadrivium in Latin.
 These liberal arts are traceable back to the ancient Greeks’ educational approach of Paideia, with Grammar, Rhetoric and Logic being identified in Plato’s writings that came to be called the Trivium later.
-These core critical thinking about the components of perceptional arts were common to and foundational to what came to be called the Quadrivium consisting of the basic kinds of perceived as numerable things: Arithmetic, basic to all quantifiables, Geometry, dealing with space, Music, dealing with time (and unseen order, or logos), and Astronomy or Cosmology, dealing with space and time.
-This old unity of the liberal arts, of the humanities and the sciences, distinguished, yet of a whole, predate the more current division of the liberal arts, generally amounting to the humanities plus the social sciences, from the STEM disciplines.
-This particular unity isn't the only arguable way to frame what a sound education consists of, but, with its traditional role and inclusiveness, it is one such way.
-The current trend of keying on STEM needs, while the need for this is easily demonstrable and stipulated to, need not entail the diversion of priorities and resources away from the rest of a solid general education.
+To these core critical thinking bases, the components of perceptional arts were common to and foundational to what came to be called the Quadrivium consisting of the basic kinds of perceived as enumerability of things: Arithmetic, basic to all quantifiables, Geometry, dealing with space, Music, dealing with time (and unseen order, like logos/rita/dao), and Astronomy or Cosmology, dealing with space and time.
+This old unity of the liberal arts, of the humanities and the sciences, distinguished from and predate the more current division of the liberal arts, generally amounting to the humanities plus the social sciences, from the STEM disciplines.
+This particular unity isn't the only arguable way to frame what a sound education consists of, but, with its traditional role with its more revisable, inclusive, punctuated unity, it is one such way.
+While the need for this is easily demonstrable and stipulated to, the current trend of keying on STEM needs, need not entail the diversion of priorities and resources away from the rest of a solid general education.

-Coming up with some neat initialism for this other vital part of an education to pair with "STEM" is hardly necessary, yet I have tried to craft one.
-Failing to come up with a viable one around catchy letters like "ROOTS" or some such, I finally settled on offering up: "ALEPHS".
-It, ALEPH, being based on the first letter of Arabic, Hebrew and other languages, as well as being the cogmate related to Greek's alpha, captures the same sort of prior, foundational features I was aiming for.
+So, coming up with some neat acronym or initialism for this, our other vital part of an education to pair with "STEM" and “BSTEM” is hardly necessary, yet I have tried to craft one.
+Failing to come up with a viable one based around some catchy letters like "ROOTS", or some such construct upon which STEMs depend, I finally settled on offering up: "ALEPHS".
+It, ALEPH, being based on the first letter of Arabic, Hebrew and other languages, as well as being the cognate related to Greek's Alpha, captures the same sort of prior, foundational, integrative features being aimed for here.
+(And STEAM is an improving expansion with Art, but it’s generally too narrowly rendered to the keys of creativity and innovation, and thus leaves out too much with respect to other defensibly vital keys outlined here.)

 A - Arts, Anthropology